Chapter 1:

 Yui leaned back with a territorial curiosity, the way I tended to look when my cooking channel’s comment section got weird.

-“Aww, you remembered my name.
-That’s so romantic.
-Are you cheating on your brand?
-I thought you only did three-syllable answers, max.”
+“Awwww, you remembered my name?
+So romantic.
+Wait, are you cheating on your whole ‘dry stoic’ brand?
+I thought you capped out at, like, three syllables.”

 “Why are you here.”

 Kotone pressed her fingers to her lips in fake thought.
 “Hmm.
-Because I missed you?” she offered.
+Because I missed you?” she posed.

 “That’s not possible.”